15-150: Principles of Functional Programming

 SML does the following in the following order:

-See again the area function in the code for Lecture 2 and see page 4 of the
+See again the area function in the code for Lecture 2.

 - Evaluates e1 to a function value f.